nbhav/Programming-Assignment-4-Simulate-Caches/README.md

 47 0
 index tag block
 47 0

 Your program should print out the number of memory reads, memory writes, cache hits, and cache misses for each type of cache as shown below.
 You should follow the exact same format shown below, otherwise, the autograder can not grade your program properly.
-$./first 32 assoc:2 4 trace1.txt
-cache A
-Memory reads: 173
-Memory writes: 334
-Cache hits: 827
-Cache misses: 173
-cache B
-Memory reads: 667
-Memory writes: 334
-Cache hits: 333
-Cache misses: 667
-In this example above, we are simulating 2-way set associate cache of size 32 bytes.
-Each cache block is 4 bytes.
-The trace file name is “trace4.txt”.
-As you can see, the simulator should simulate both catch types simultaneously (in the same run) and produce results (as shown above) for both cache types together.

 Simulation Details
 1. (a) When your program starts, there is nothing in the cache.
 So, all cache lines are empty. (b) you can assume that the memory size is 248 .
 Therefore, memory addresses are 48 bit (zero extend the